zcattacz/alasql_wiki/How-to-use-aggregate-functions-using-node-js.md

 ```
 You can try this example (in browser version) [in jsFiddle.](http://jsfiddle.net/agershun/jkxvc615/1/)

-To install Alasql npm package use:
+To install AlaSQL npm package use:
 ```
     npm install alasql
 ```